 Tourism is the biggest engine of legal commerce in the Sierras.
-Industrial and State tourism instead of being a welcome investment threatens to dispossess, dislocate, and disenfranchise the locals from the land where they have generations of investment.
+Industrial and State tourism instead of being a welcome investment threaten to dispossess, dislocate, and disenfranchise the locals from the land where the indigenous have generations of investment.
 Visitors to Divisadero are overwhelmed by the melee as they step off the train.
 Hundreds of indigenous Tarahumara and serranos are hawking food, crafts, and tours.
 Just past the gauntlet of vendors is the first breathtaking view of the canyon.
 The steep drop-off from the edge is a welcome relief to get it all in perspective, but from this perspective the view is no less inspiring.
 The Hotel Divisadero Barrancas overhangs the canyon.
-Floor to ceiling windows allow patrons the chance to sip a Margarita and blithely comment on a breathtaking but harsh unforgiving terrain literally at their fingertips.
-Outside the window, life and labor goes on in the thin air of the mile and a half high mesas.
-Laborers plow fields for crops, fell trees for houses, herd goats for fertilizer, and harvest meager crops produced by dry farming while hotel patrons slip off the the rest room to flush precious water in the comfort of porcelain palaces.
-Meantime, the locals tear a newspaper into shreds for toilet paper in handmade latrines, and get weekly deliveries of water to the communal cistern at the nearby church.
+Floor to ceiling windows allow patrons the chance to sip a Margarita and blithely comment on a breathtaking but harsh, unforgiving terrain literally at their fingertips.
+Outside the window, life and labor goes on in the thin air of the mile-and-a-half high mesas.
+Laborers plow fields for crops, fell trees for houses, herd goats for fertilizer, and harvest meager crops produced by dry farming, while hotel patrons slip off to the the restroom to flush precious water in the comfort of "public toilets".
+Meantime, the locals tear a newspaper into shreds or carry cornhusks for toilet paper in handmade latrines, and get weekly deliveries of water to the communal cistern at the nearby church.
 At Mogotabo!
 That's our next project.
 Water harvesting gutters and cisterns at the church and community center.

 Whenever we can, we support the locals.
 We’re trying to help them help themselves to put a roof on a community center in Mogotabo.
 The forces allied against this effort are strong.
 Their Mesa overlooks the train station at Divisadero.
 What a great place for another hotel.
 It’s a no brainer for development.
 That has to be the reason that of so many communities who have government help, this community gets no help for solar, or clean water, or women’s health.
 This amounts to child neglect by the government.
 It has to be deliberate.
 In the past 5 years, the government and industrial tourism have installed an Austrian cablecar, the ZipRider- a 2.4 km double seated Tyrollean traverse, and an outdoor ampitheater on the canyon rim at the Parque Adventura Tarahumara.
 They’ll certainly get to that building before we do.
 If not, cnce there is a roof, the women can use the space for a weaving co-operative to make and sell rugs and blankets.
 The men can use the space as a headquarters for a sherpa co-operative, or as a woodshop for crafts with some community owned tools like a drill press and table saw.
 We have stock piled solar panels and some tools to donate, but the roof project takes more involvment.
 Maybe you want to get involved!